-The portable crib had to be lightweight and easy to setup and take down (for travel), yet sturdy enough to be our son’s full-time bed.
+The portable crib had to be lightweight and easy to setup and take down (for traveling with the kiddo), yet sturdy enough to be our son’s full-time bed.
 Oh, and it needed to be reasonably priced.
 That was about it.

 After considering the usual portable crib suspects, and some more obscure travel crib offerings, we decided on the Guava Family Lotus Everywhere Travel Crib.
 What ultimately sold us on the Lotus travel crib (in addition to quality, price, and positive reviews) was the compact size, side zipper door, and backpack straps.